 Why Some Dogs Have Dog Hostility

-Dog-on-dog hostility is among the most common problems in canine behavior handled by owners, trainers, breeders, rescue volunteers, and shelter staff.
+Dog-on-dog hostility is among the most common problems in canine behavior handled by owners, professional dog trainers, breeders, rescue volunteers, and shelter staff.
 Fewer dogs are receiving the proper early socialization with other dogs of even temperament.
-The result of this is an abundance of dogs growing up with inadequate social skills.
+The result of a dog’s aggression is often an abundance of inadequate social skills.
 They cannot read fellow canines, exchanging expected subtle signals of communication with them.
 Regular playmate contact is a requirement for dogs to grow and develop social confidence.
 Puppy classes are a popular means of combatting this trend—they are a perfect way to socialize a dog.
 Unfortunately, dogs with aggressive triggers are generally more isolated than socially adept dogs.
 This means the anti-social behaviors tend to intensify more the older these dogs get.

 What Causes Aggression?

 Unfortunately, it can be hard to track down the causes of canine aggression.
 There are many options, from physical disposition from the parents to patterns learned from bad experiences.
 Health can be a factor as well.
 So can poor leadership from the dog’s main handler.

 A dog with a neurotic mother is more likely to be neurotic itself.
 Even a mentally healthy mother can experience extreme stress while pregnant, which leaves a mark on the pups in the womb.
 The mother’s intense hormonal changes can impact the puppies’ well-being.
 Obviously, this is impossible for a would-be adopter to know in most circumstances.